x3p0-dev/x3p0-ideas/docs/color-scheme.md

 - `accent`: Used for text that needs to stand out.
 - `on-accent`: Used for text that sits atop the background `accent` color.
 - `on-backdrop`: Used for text that sits atop the background `backdrop` color.

+Border colors are as follows:

+- `accent-1`: Used for borders that should be highlighted.
+- `bounds`: Used for general-purpose borders that are usually given to surfaces.
+- `emphasis`: Used for borders that need a higher degree of emphasis.

 Unless specified by the `on-` prefix, all colors should have readable text against any of the `level-*` backgrounds.